Do you have any idea how you keep your balance and why you re-injure yourself?

 Healthy aging is more likely if you eliminate the causes of aging you can control.
-Age management involves more than drugs for blood pressure, crossword puzzles for your brain, cardiovascular exercise for your heart, or stretches for your muscles; it involves grooming yourself of the accumulated effects of injuries and stress — not merely psychologically, but physically.
+Age management involves more than drugs for blood pressure, crossword puzzles for your brain, cardiovascular exercise for your heart, weed which you can buy weed online in Canada if you live there, or stretches for your muscles; it involves grooming yourself of the accumulated effects of injuries and stress — not merely psychologically, but physically.
 A healthy diet, a rich social life, and pursuing our interests are important aspects of successful aging.
 So are somatic education exercises — without which, you now know the probable consequences.

 R E S O U R C E S You are invited to take a free preview

 of the somatic education exercise program, The Cat Stretch Exercises The Myth of Aging series.